-Jeevan Xavier, JLX, is a designer and artist based in Bangalore, with two decades of experience in the textile industry, and five years of artistic practice.
-Self-taught nartist, lets his subject decide on the medium of work.
-His subjects have evolved from affects of his personal encounters with social conflicts.
-He takes the conflicts back to the public as a piece of work to trigger conversations.
-His artistic practice is a way of connecting with society at large.
-Hence, his work by itself is not the end, he sees it as an abstract conversational point.
-People and folklore are other areas of interest, cross-pollination of these interests and his two-decade long industrial experience is visible in his work.
-Contradictions in behaviour and its dynamics in human interaction intrigue him and inspire his practice of design and art.
+Jeevan Xavier, JLX, is an entrepreneur, designer and artist based in Bangalore, with two decades of experience in the textile industry, and seven years of artistic practice.
+He’s a self taught and multi disciplinary artist.
+His subject matter has evolved from affects of his personal encounters with social conflicts.
+He takes the conflicts back to the people as a piece of work to trigger conversations.
+Contradictions in behaviour and its dynamics in human interaction intrigue him and inspire his practice of Art and Design.
+To sum up his artistic practice is a way of connecting with society at large.
+People and Folklore are other areas of interest - These two passions, coupled with his two-decade long industrial experience are visible in his work.

-During his residency at Zentralwerk, Dresden, he will be exploring an artwork focusing on how the individual’s ideological differences play out in our daily life between partners, family members, friends, neighbours and colleagues.
+During his residency at Zentralwerk, Dresden, he will be exploring artwork - focusing on how an individual’s ideological differences play out in daily life between partners, family members, friends, neighbours and colleagues.